twolinin/longphase/README.md

 tar -xJf longphase_linux-x64.tar.xz
 ```

 An executable file, longphase_linux-x64, can be executed directly.
-If you need to compile a local version, you can clone and compile using the following commands.
+If you need to compile a local version, you can clone and compile using the following commands, and make sure that the environment has zlib installed.
+If you require setting up a virtual environment, we also provide a [Dockerfile](https://github.com/twolinin/longphase/blob/main/Dockerfile).

 ```
 git clone https://github.com/twolinin/longphase.git